Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Background

 \subsection{Gender Cues and Virtual Agents}

-Previous studies have investigated the influence of gender on users’ relationships with virtual humans.
-Feijóo-García et al. \cite{feijoo2021effects} show that gender and vocal cues, such as accent, shape how users evaluate agents, with biases influencing whether they are perceived as credible or expert, highlighting that such perceptions are socially and culturally conditioned and making gendered and vocal signals critical factors in agent design.
-Similarly, Gilpin et al. \cite{gilpin2018perception} found that pitch-based cues predicted openness and neuroticism with particular accuracy, with conscientiousness and agreeableness more reliably classified in female speakers and neuroticism more accurately detected in male speakers, demonstrating that vocal features can act as gender-specific markers of personality that conversational agents may leverage to enhance social alignment and believability.
-The similarity-attraction effect has been widely documented in psychology and HRI, showing that people tend to perceive agents as more friendly when they share similar preferences.
-Bernier and Scassellati \cite{bernier2010similarity} demonstrated this principle in human–robot interactions, suggesting that general social mechanisms such as similarity-attraction also apply to virtual agents, shaping responses to cues like gender and voice.
-In line with this, Feijóo-García et al. \cite{feijoo2024exploring} examined how gender synchrony between users, virtual agents, and designers influences trust and intentions toward wellness practices, providing evidence that demographic cues such as gender and vocal traits significantly shape perceptions of credibility and rapport, while highlighting user–agent synchrony as a mechanism for improving acceptance and effectiveness in mental health contexts.
+Previous studies have investigated the influence of gender on users' relationships with virtual humans. \cite{feijoo2021effects} show that gender and vocal cues, such as accent, shape how users evaluate agents, with biases influencing whether they are perceived as credible or expert, highlighting that such perceptions are socially and culturally conditioned and making gendered and vocal signals critical factors in agent design.
+Similarly, \cite{gilpin2018perception} found that pitch-based cues predicted openness and neuroticism with particular accuracy, with conscientiousness and agreeableness more reliably classified in female speakers and neuroticism more accurately detected in male speakers, demonstrating that vocal features can act as gender-specific markers of personality that conversational agents may leverage to enhance social alignment and believability.
+The similarity-attraction effect has been widely documented in psychology and HRI, showing that people tend to perceive agents as more friendly when they share similar preferences. \cite{bernier2010similarity} demonstrated this principle in human-robot interactions, suggesting that general social mechanisms such as similarity-attraction also apply to virtual agents, shaping responses to cues like gender and voice.
+In line with this, \cite{feijoo2024exploring} examined how gender synchrony between users, virtual agents, and designers influences trust and intentions toward wellness practices, providing evidence that demographic cues such as gender and vocal traits significantly shape perceptions of credibility and rapport, while highlighting user-agent synchrony as a mechanism for improving acceptance and effectiveness in mental health contexts.